ANGIECANCHON/pulpomatic/README.md

 $ npm run apidoc
 ```

-## the documentation from the api is in the route... ./Documentacion/index.html
+## the documentation from the api is in the route: ./documentation/index.html